techie-ksa/techie-ksa/README.md

 DevOps & Senior IT Specialist
 -------------------------------------------------------------------------------

-### I'm enthusiast of the devops culture & open source technologies and passionate to learn new technologies
+### I'm enthusiast of the devops culture & open source technologies and passionate to learn new technologies...

 # 💻 Tech Stack: